aws-samples/browser-control-with-nova-act/README.md

 MAX_AGENT_TURNS = 6  # Maximum turns between agent and MCP tools
 ```

 Only models with Tool Use and multimodal capabilities are compatible with Browser Control With Nova Act.
-Claude Sonnet 3.7 and Sonnet 3.5 work best for optimal performance.
-While Nova models can work, they occasionally encounter errors with tool use formatting.
+Claude Sonnet 3.7, Nova Premier and Sonnet 3.5 work best for optimal performance.
+Other models haven't been tested.

 ## Running the Application